Find Cheap Flights to Taipei from $ 109 with eDreams

 • Scoot flies to Taipei from Sydney, Melbourne, and Perth.

-• Cathay Pacific also heads to Taipei from Brisbane, Bangkok, and Shanghai, giving you a few handy departure options.
+• Air Asia X also heads to Taipei from Sydney, Melbourne, and Delhi, giving you a few handy departure options.

-• Finally, Philippine Airlines flies to Taipei from lots of spots, including Melbourne, Brisbane, and Sydney.
+• Finally, Cathay Pacific flies to Taipei from lots of spots, including Brisbane, Melbourne, and Adelaide.

 When traveling to Taipei, what's the recommended arrival time at the airport before my flight?